-Betty never had any biological children but feels blessed to be a stepmother to Ludden's three kids.
-She doesn't regret her decision, noting that she's "... so compulsive about stuff, I know if I had ever gotten pregnant, of course, that would have been my whole focus.
-But I didn't choose to have children because I'm focused on my career.
+Though White never had any children of her own, she has reported feeling blessed to be a stepmother to Ludden's three kids.
+She added that she doesn't regret never having any children of her own, noting that she "didn't choose to have children because I'm focused on my career.
 And I just don't think as compulsive as I am, that I could manage both."

-Instead, Betty pursued her passion for animals, being an advocate for them almost her entire life.
+Instead, Betty White pursued her passion for animals and remained an advocate for them almost her entire life.

-And when it comes to lifetimes, Betty has lived hers to the fullest.
+And when it comes to lifetimes, Betty White has certainly lived hers to the fullest.